openhwgroup/riscv-ovpsim-corev/README.md

 This repository contains the riscvOVPsimCOREV simulator which provides a reference of the OpenHW Group CORE-V processor cores.

-Each version of the release is provided in a separate branch which corresponds to the release version, for example v20210715.
+Each version of the release is provided in a separate branch which corresponds to the release version.

+The latest release version is v20210721.

-Please clone the latest branch to get the latest version.
+Please clone this branch to get the latest version.